d0ugal/dm/_posts/008 - Vagrant.markdown

 After this you can pretty much carry on as normal.
 There are a few things to note that may effect you.
-Any tools that rely on accessing the Python iterpreter will not work as its not on a remote machine, I don't have a need for this so I've not worked out a solution.
+Any tools that rely on accessing the Python interpreter will not work as its not on a remote machine, I don't have a need for this so I've not worked out a solution.
 I simply use the python debugger directly in the ssh session.
-Editors like pyDev will likely loose some functionlity here but there may be work arounds...
+Editors like pyDev will likely loose some functionality here but there may be a work around...

 When using Django's runserver, you need to specify an IP address.
 I've created a alias to make this easier.
 This assumes you are still connected to the